Projeto-ECO/Project-ECO/readme.md

 ## Installation

 To install the platform, follow these simple steps:

 1. Download the code from the repository.
-2. Install the required dependencies listed in the `requirements.md` file.
+2. Install the required dependencies listed in the [requirements.md](https://github.com/Projeto-ECO/Project-ECO/blob/main/requirements.md) file.
 3. Ensure that you have Python version 3.10.5 or a higher version installed.

 ## Usage

 [Explain how to use the project or any specific instructions for users]

-## Contributions

-We welcome contributions to the Project ECO!
-If you would like to contribute, please follow the guidelines outlined in our [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Issues